EnergyWabbits/wabbits-staking/README.md

 Welcome to the official Energy Wabbits Lunaverse ecosystem breakdown.

-Energy Wabbits Lunaverse is a community-driven ecosystem built around NFT ownership, Scratch Tickets, Wheel Spins, LDZ rewards, staking incentives, and future ecosystem expansion.
+Energy Wabbits Lunaverse is a community-driven ecosystem built around NFT ownership, Scratch Tickets, Wheel Spins, and staking incentives.

 Built in partnership with Lunaverse, the platform is designed to create fun and engaging experiences while providing additional utility for Energy Wabbits holders.